Dr. Lynch serves as Senior Medical Director of Ambulatory Services for the hospital and holds the

 effectiveness.
 Information is shared from one Division to another

 with replication of best practices and model care.

 administration, Dr. Lynch works to optimize advanced practice nurse

-(APN) utilization within sections to increase access to care for
+(APN) utilization within Divisions to increase access to care for

 patients.
 He is also working with primary care services to deliver